-- Construct new pavilion, in close proximity to playground, for picnics or pre-game meetings; large enough to be leasible for potential revenue - The roadway around the school should be widened for twoway traffic.
+A new pavilion will be constructed in close proximity to the playground for picnics or pre-game meetings.
+It will be large enough to be leasable for potential revenue.
+The roadway around the school should be widened for two-way traffic.
 The fate of the school is unknown and outside the scope of this Master Plan.
-However if the use of the school changes in the future and access through school property is not permitted, the roadway that exists on park property should be widened to allow for two-way use to the basketball courts and playground - Given the importance of the Garfield Gators to the community, their history and significance should be memorialized in the park.
+However, if the use of the school changes in the future and access through school property is not permitted, the roadway that exists on park property should be widened to allow for two-way use to the basketball courts and playground.
+Given the importance of the Garfield Gators to the community, their history and significance should be memorialized in the park.
 A 'Walk of Fame" could be created adjacent to the sidewalk leading from Hillcrest Street to the playground.
 The 'Walk of Fame' could contain important names and dates, forever commemorating and acknowledging the Gator's legacy.